bic-berkeley/psych-214-fall-2016/pca_solution.rst

     >>> vol0 = C_vols[..., 0]
     >>> vol1 = C_vols[..., 1]

-Show the plane (slice over the third dimension) from the volume of coefficients for the first component:
+Show the middle plane (slice over the third dimension) from the volume of scalar projections for the first component:

 .. nbplot::

-    >>> #- Show middle slice (over third dimension) from volume of coefficients
+    >>> #- Show middle slice (over third dimension) from scalar projections
     >>> #- for first component
     >>> plt.imshow(vol0[:, :, 14], cmap='gray')
     <...>

-Show the middle plane (slice over the third dimension) from the volume of coefficients for the second component:
+Show the middle plane (slice over the third dimension) from the volume of scalar projections for the second component:

 .. nbplot::

-    >>> #- Show middle slice (over third dimension) from volume of coefficients
+    >>> #- Show middle slice (over third dimension) from scalar projections
     >>> #- for second component
     >>> plt.imshow(vol1[:, :, 14], cmap='gray')
     <...>